luispouzo/politician-speeches/README.md

 ```

 ### Exception Handling
-All endpoints customizaed response for the following Http statuses
+All endpoints customized responses for the following HTTP statuses
 * 200 OK
 * 400 Bad Request
 * 404 Not Found